-take investment objective codes as well as total net assets, turnover, and expense ratios.6 Christopher Blake shared the data on incentive fees, originally from the Lipper TASS database, as studied in Elton, Gruber, and Blake (2003).
+For a subset of the remaining observations, we can obtain fund characteristics data.
+Russ Wermers and WRDS provided links between the Thomson holdings data and the CRSP mutual fund database, as described in Wermers (2000).
+From the CRSP mutual fund data we take investment objective codes as well as total net assets, turnover, and expense ratios.
+Christopher Blake shared the data on incentive fees, originally from Lipper, as studied in Elton, Gruber, and Blake (2003).
 Fee structures are similar across the funds that use them, so we simply study whether the fund has an incentive fee in place.

 Finally, we apply a set of screens to obtain an appropriate sample.
-Based on key words in the name of the fund and on reported investment objectives, we exclude funds that cannot be predominantly characterized as actively managed U.S. equity funds, such as index, bond, international, and precious metals funds.
-We exclude funds with less than \$10 million in net asset value.
-We also exclude each fund's first report date, as some of our analysis requires lagged portfolio weights.
+Based on keywords in the name of the fund and on reported investment objectives, we exclude funds that cannot be predominantly characterized as actively managed U.S. equity funds, such as index, bond, international, and precious metals funds.
+We exclude funds with less than \$10 million in net